Vai al contenuto principale

 webinars ands seminars involving high-profile academics, experts and practitioners on lawyering, campaigning and lobying methodologies and experiences

-- in-class (discussion of) individual and collective exercises aimed to provide tangible output (eg. drafting a Petition to the European Parliament; drafting dissemination Wikipedia items; contributing to a Commission's public consultation; drafting a legal campaign sample project)
+- preparation and in-class (discussion of) individual and collective exercises aimed to provide tangible output (eg. drafting a Petition to the European Parliament; drafting dissemination Wikipedia items; contributing to a Commission's public consultation; drafting a legal campaign sample project)

 small role games - such as simple moot court exercises and other simulations or scenario-driven analyses - focussing on debated technical issues concerning specific judicial and non-judicial remedies